Wilhelm Furtwängler: After World War II

 According to a New York Times report, Horowitz said that he "was prepared to forgive the small fry who had no alternative but to remain and work in Germany."
 But Furtwängler "was out of the country on several occasions and could have elected to keep out".
 Rubinstein likewise wrote in a telegram, "Had Furtwängler been firm in his democratic convictions he would have left Germany".
 Yehudi Menuhin was upset with this boycott, declaring that some of the main organizers had admitted to him that they had organized it only to eliminate Furtwängler's presence in North America.

+Furtwängler's career proceeded after the war, despite the loss of the position in Chicago.
+Sergiu Celibidache was appointed General Music Director of the Berlin Philharmonic immediately after the war, but in 1952, Furtwängler resumed this title, which he held until his death.
+Furtwängler also gave concerts elsewhere, some of which were recorded live.
+He also made studio recordings, for EMI and Deutsche Grammophon, during this period.
+Many of these recordings have been commercially released, but the extent of Furtwängler's studio and live discography is unclear and subject to debate.

 Wilhelm Furtwängler died on 30 November 1954 of pneumonia, in Baden-Baden.
 He was buried in Heidelberg cemetery, the Bergfriedhof, in his mother's vault.
 A large number of personalities from the artistic and political world were present, including Chancellor Konrad Adenauer.

 After Furtwängler's death, the Jewish writer and theater director Ernst Lothar said: